 Focus on The Negative

 Should we ever think about such a negative event?
-The author sides with stoics in thinking that the focus on the negative events is not necessarily a bad thing.
+The author sides with the stoics in thinking that the focus on the negative events is not necessarily a bad thing.
 Thinking about the things we may lose can help us to set our priorities straight and to appreciate things that we have now because we might lose them at any moment.

 Suppress Your Feelings

 The author makes a good point in writing that people that are always positive may seem insincere.
 Another problem is the idea that we should always express our feelings.
-Self-help gurus like to use children as an example of “proper” attitude to life, children tend to express their emotions freely, be positive and optimistic about the future and they are usually a good example of “living in a moment”.
+Self-help gurus like to use children as an example of “proper” attitude to life.
+Children tend to express their emotions freely, be positive and optimistic about the future, and they are usually a good example of “living in a moment”.
 There are many issues with that:

-- No one likes the adults who behave like the bad tempered babies.
+- No one likes the adults who behave like the bad-tempered babies.
 It seems like people are becoming more infantile, thanks to the bad advice of self-help gurus.

 - Looking forward is great, but there are a lot of things we can learn from looking back.

-This book offers a good introduction into the stoic philosophy as a tool that helps people to stay sane in this crazy and ever changing world.
+This book offers a good introduction into the stoic philosophy as a tool that helps people to stay sane in this crazy and ever-changing world.
 I would definitely recommend this book to anyone who feels stressed by the pressure to keep up with everything in life or feels the pressure to conform to any of those popular new ideas of the self-help gurus.